-Outreach Energy Education Exhibit: The award-winning, educational, interactive DEP at Home exhibit was taken on the road to several events throughout the state.
+Outreach Energy Education Exhibit

+The award-winning, educational, interactive DEP at Home exhibit was taken on the road to several events throughout the state.
 Fashioned into a home structure, the exhibit features practices and products promoting energy efficiency and sustainable building materials as well as environmentally friendly and Pennsylvania-produced products for the home.
 The team worked more than nine months to plan, design, create and illustrate the three-room exhibit.
 It has a bathroom and laundry area; kitchen; and living room that showcase décor, appliances and building materials that help improve energy efficiency, water conservation, radon awareness, air quality and other staples of environmental awareness.
 Each of the rooms can be displayed on their own, providing maximum flexibility for use at upcoming home shows, agricultural fairs and other environmental outreach activities.
 The exhibit made its debut during the 2013 Pennsylvania Farm Show, where nearly 585,000 visitors interacted with it.
 Here, it was awarded the "Best Educational Exhibit" at the week-long event and was featured in more than a dozen newspaper and TV news features around the state.
 Since then, it has traveled to the Pittsburgh Home and Garden Show, where it was on display for hundreds of thousands of onlookers, and the Erie Home and Garden Expo, where 10,000 visitors enjoyed it.
-The exhibit's next stop will be the East Wing Rotunda of the State Capitol for Earth Week, April 22 to 26.
+The exhibit was set-up in the East Wing Rotunda of the State Capitol for Earth Week, April 22 to 26.
+Monday, the 22nd was designated a legislative day.
+DEP staff greeted lawmakers and answered questions related to the exhibit.
+School groups and the general public visited the exhibit throughout the week.
+The next venue for the exhibit is Juniata College for the 2013 statewide Envirothon.